 TablePress is a great plugin that makes adding tables to your WordPress posts and pages a breeze.
 There are also a number of free and paid extensions that can be used to enhance the functionality of this plugin.

-Please leave a comment below if you have any queries regarding making tables with TablePress.
+Please leave a comment below if you have any queries regarding making tables in WordPress with TablePress.

 If you liked this article, you will surely find some more helpful tips and blogs by joining our WPmet community on Facebook/Twitter.
 Please don’t forget to subscribe to our channel on YouTube for useful tutorials.